 I first met Andy, Rebecca (who are the owners of the Fraoch Lodge) and their young son in Mexico in 2011 during the Adventure Travel World Summit.
 We connected because we all shared a passion for sustainability and endeavored to change the face of family travel (i.e. family travel is a lot more fun than just what Disney offers).

-Much like perfecting a recipe, over the years, Andy and Rebecca have developed a Scottish Highlands Family itinerary that provides that wonderful mix of activities and relaxation that each member of the family deserves.
+Much like perfecting a recipe, over the years, Andy and Rebecca have developed the Scottish Highlands Family itinerary that provides that wonderful mix of activities and relaxation that each member of the family deserves.

 Fraoch Lodge is actually a family home that was converted to a guest lodge.
 Andy and Rebecca offer full services including daily sit-down breakfasts and dinners, boxed lunches and plenty of activity options not to mention afternoon tea and cookies.
 You may choose to have a fully-guided experience with Andy as your knowledgeable leader or self-guided experience for a more leisurely day out.